Laser Cutting Cost Center

 Edge Finishing Time Guide

 Estimate deburring, chamfering, and finishing time by material, edge length, method, and quality level.
+Shows when edge work rivals or exceeds cutting time, especially on thin-gauge or cosmetic parts.

 Quotation Margin Simulator

 Simulate pricing scenarios with target margins, payment terms, risk factors, and volume discounts.
+Best used after you know your true costs and want to test different price and margin strategies before sending quotes.

 Why Use Cost Center Tools?